 Simplicity

 Complexity and simplicity are two sides of the same coin.
 Often, simplicity shrouds complexity because sometimes complexity is necessary.
 Simple does not necessarily mean easy, and complex doesn't necessarily mean confusing.
-That said, for me, simplicity means that I care about reduction of the unnecessary and the careful curation of what's truly important, in order to make space for meaningful work and priorities.
+That said, for me, simplicity means that I care about reduction of the unnecessary and the careful curation of what's truly important.

 Authenticity